Universal two-parameter $\mathcal{W}_{\infty}$-algebra and vertex algebras of type $\mathcal{W}(2,3,\dots, N)$: Families of ideals in the Shapovalov spectrum

 \item Letting $\cK_n$ be the maximal proper graded ideal of $\cW^{K_n}_{R_n}(c,\lambda)$, we have where $k$ and $c$ are related by \eqref{cc:minwcoset}. \end{enumerate} \end{thm}

-\begin{proof} In the case $n=4$, it was shown explicitly in \cite{ACKL} that $\cC^k(4)$ is generated by the Virasoro field $L$ and a weight $3$ primary field $W^3$, and a similar argument shows that this holds of all $n$.
+\begin{proof} In the case $n=4$, it was shown explicitly in \cite{ACKL} that $\cC^k(4)$ is generated by the Virasoro field $L$ and a weight $3$ primary field $W^3$, and a similar argument shows that this holds for all $n$.
 By the same argument as the proof of Corollary \ref{cor:genpara}, $\cC^k(n)$ is simple.
 Also, it follows from Weyl's second fundamental theorem of invariant theory for the standard representation of $GL_{n-2}$ that there are no relations among the generators of $\cG_{\text{ev}}(n-2)^{GL_{n-2}}$ at weight $w \leq n^2-2$, so the graded characters of $\cC^k(n)$ and $\cW(c,\lambda)$ agree in weights $w\leq n^2-2$.
+Here $\cG_{\text{ev}}(n-2)$ is the generalized free field algebra introduced in Section 4 of \cite{ACKL}.
 By Theorem \ref{refinedsimplequotient}, $\cC^k(n)$ is then the simple quotient of $\cW^{K_n}_{R_n}(c,\lambda)$ for some $K_n$ and $R_n$.
 Finally, by Theorem 5.1 of \cite{ACKL}, $\cC^k(n)$ is of type $\mathcal{W}(2,3,\dots, n^2-2)$ for generic values of $k$.
-This was proven by passing to the limit where $\cG_{\text{ev}}(n-2)$ is a certain generalized free field algebra.
-Since the weight $n^2-1$ field decouples, the singular vector in $\cW^{K_n}_{R_n}(c,\lambda)$ must occur in weight $n^2-1$ and have the desired form. \end{proof}
+This was proven by passing to the limit Since the weight $n^2-1$ field decouples, the singular vector in $\cW^{K_n}_{R_n}(c,\lambda)$ must occur in weight $n^2-1$ and have the desired form. \end{proof}

-For all integers $k\geq 0$, it was shown in \cite{ACKL} that there is a map of simple vertex algebras $L_{k+1}(\gg\gl_{n-2}) \rightarrow \cW_k(\gs\gl_n, f_{\text{min}})$, and that the simple quotient of $\cC^k(n)$ coincides with the coset The following conjecture is due to K. Kawasetsu \cite{KawI}; it is based on the equality of central charges. \begin{conj} (Kawasetsu, 2015) For all integers $n\geq 4$ and $k\geq 0$, \end{conj}
+For all integers $k\geq 0$, it was shown in \cite{ACKL} that there is a map of simple vertex algebras $L_{k+1}(\gg\gl_{n-2}) \rightarrow \cW_k(\gs\gl_n, f_{\text{min}})$, and that the simple quotient of $\cC^k(n)$ coincides with the coset The following conjecture is due to Kawasetsu (K. Kawasetsu, private communication 2015); it is based on the equality of central charges. \begin{conj} For all integers $n\geq 4$ and $k\geq 0$, \end{conj}

 This conjecture is equivalent to a much stronger conjecture, namely, the explicit generator of the ideal $K_n$ for all $n\geq 4$.

 \begin{conj} For all $n\geq 4$, $K_n$ is generated by the polynomial

 \end{conj} The corresponding variety $V(K_n) \subseteq \mathbb{C}^2$ is a rational curve with parametrization The proof that Conjectures \ref{conj:kawasetsu} and \ref{conj:minwcoset} are equivalent is a consequence of Theorem \ref{thm:prinw}.
 It is similar to the proof of Theorem \ref{thm:genpara}, and is left to the reader.
 In the case $n=4$, we have verified Conjecture \ref{conj:minwcoset} by computer calculation.